alambuyachelsea/CRUD_CodeSnippets/README.md

 # B2 CRUD

-## Code Snippet Manager API
+## Code Snippet Manager

-An Express.js and Mongoose-based API for managing code snippets, users, and admin functions.
+An Express.js and Mongoose-based dashboard for managing code snippets, users, and admin functions.
 Includes full CRUD operations, user authentication, and role-based access control.
 Built with a modular MVC structure and ES Modules.

 The video presentation can be found [here](https://youtu.be/sRXjBEkseeA)